dottobr83/ose_cartridge_javase/README.md

 You can create a runnable JAR using differents tools, in this example we have used eclipse.

+1. Just right-click on your project folder (in Eclipse) and select Export

+2. Then select Java -> Runnable Jar

+3. You will be asked to choose the location of the jar file

+4. Finally, select the class that has the Main method that you want to run and choose **Package dependencies with the Jar file** and click Finish

     210  2014-12-10 19:07   META-INF/MANIFEST.MF
         0  2014-12-10 19:07   org/
         0  2014-12-10 19:07   org/eclipse/